gelofi/leuxitai-archived/README.md

-# • This is the official Leuxitai Website.
+# • This is the official Leuxitai source code.
 The website is made to create a dashboard, for support, and advertising purposes.